Carnage in Paris sends shudders through tourist sector

 In addition to police officers on patrol, there were a handful of soldiers with machine guns near the cathedral's entrance.

-On the Paris bourse, Air France (AIRF.PA), Aeroports de Paris (ADP.PA), Eurotunnel (GETP.PA) and hotel group Accor (ACCP.PA) closed down 4 percent or more over concern that tourism will see a downturn.
+On the Paris bourse, Air France, Aeroports de Paris, Eurotunnel and hotel group Accor closed down 4 percent or more over concern that tourism will see a downturn.

 Air France, however, said it had seen no immediate impact on plane occupancy over the weekend and that it is maintaining its flight schedules for the coming days.